How Bay Hills Church Transformed Its Brand & Belief

 02

-From this belief, we built the Belief Framework, which included:
+From this belief, we defined:

 “To lead people to life through a relationship with the Life-Giver.”

-Vision: What transformation would look like if they fully lived this out.
+• Vision: What transformation would look like if they fully lived this out?

-Humility, Loyalty and Responsibility.
+Humility, Loyalty, and Responsibility.

-Positioning Statement: How Bay Hills would show up in the world.
+• Positioning Statement: How Bay Hills would show up in the world.

 “For people who’ve exhausted their hope in things that promise life, Bay Hills is a church that roots them in the only thing that brings real joy and flourishing: a relationship with Jesus.”

-Differentiation: What made them stand apart.
+• Differentiation: What made Bay Hills stand apart.

-Brand Archetype: The (Hopeful) Rebel—bold, transformative, and disruptive in all the right ways.
+• Brand Archetype: The (Hopeful) Rebel—bold, transformative, and disruptive in all the right ways.

 slider-image